devinkr/js-functions-and-scope/readme.md

 - Fundamental component of JavaScript
 - A reusable block of JavaScript code used to perform a task

-**Why do we use functions?**

-Benefits of functions:

-- Reusability
-- DRYness
-- Code Clarity

 ### Recognize the Parts of a Function